moinwiki/moin/CONTRIBUTING.md

 Thank you for your interest in contributing to MoinMoin!
 We welcome contributions and appreciate your support in improving this project.
-This guide outlines how you can contribute, whether through bug reports, code contributions or help with documentation.
+This guide outlines how you can contribute, whether through bug reports, code contributions, or help with documentation.

-## How to contribute
+## How to Contribute

-Find out how you can start reporting bugs, fixing bugs, adding new features or improving the documentation.
+Find out how you can start reporting bugs, fixing bugs, adding new features, or improving the documentation.

-### Reporting bugs
+### Reporting Bugs

 If you've encountered a bug, please report it by following these steps: